phoronix-test-suite/phoronix-test-suite/README.md

 wishing to compare the results of the `http://openbenchmarking.org/result/1204293-BY-PHORONIX357` result file.

-Additional information is available from the Phoronix Test Suite web-site
+Additional information is available from the Phoronix Test Suite website
 <http://www.phoronix-test-suite.com/> and the material bundled within the
 `phoronix-test-suite/documentation/` directory.
 A man page is also bundled with the phoronix-test-suite software.